pycroscopy/pycroscopy/docs/data_format.rst

   * Furthermore, despite being some of the more popular scientific data formats, it is **not immediately straightforward to read those files** on every computer using any programming language.
 For example - the `Anaconda <https://www.anaconda.com/what-is-anaconda/>`_ python distribution does not come with any packages for reading these file formats.
-* `Adios <https://www.olcf.ornl.gov/center-projects/adios/>`_ is perhaps the ultimate file format for supercomputers but we find the learning curve for average users to be unnecessarily steep, especially if they don't use supercomputers.
+* `Adios <https://www.olcf.ornl.gov/center-projects/adios/>`_ is perhaps the ultimate file format for storing petabyte sized data on supercomputers but it was specifically designed for simulations, check-pointing, and it trades flexibility, and ease-of-use for performance.
-* The `hierarchical data format (HDF5) <https://support.hdfgroup.org/HDF5/doc/H5.intro.html>`_ is the implicitly or explicitly the **de-facto standard in scientific research**.
+* The `hierarchical data format (HDF5) <https://support.hdfgroup.org/HDF5/doc/H5.intro.html>`_ is the implicitly or explicitly the
+  `de-facto standard in scientific research <https://support.hdfgroup.org/HDF5/users5.html>`_.
-  Nexus, NetCDF, and even `Matlab's .mat <https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html>`_ files are actually (now) just custom flavors of HDF5 thereby validating the statement that HDF5 is the **unanimous the file format of choice**
+  In fact, Nexus, NetCDF, and even `Matlab's .mat <https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html>`_ files are actually (now) just custom flavors of HDF5 thereby validating the statement that HDF5 is the **unanimous the file format of choice**

 Besides `HDF5 <http://extremecomputingtraining.anl.gov/files/2015/03/HDF5-Intro-aug7-130.pdf>`_, every alternative had some major shortcomings / did not satisfy one or more requirements.
 Hence, pycroscopy has officially adopted the HD5 file format

-* Unlike Nexus, NetCDF, Matlab's .mat files, pycroscopy does not impose any strict restrictions or requirements on the HDF5 file structure.
-Instead, implementing the pycroscopy data format only increases the functionality of the very same datasets in pycroscopy.

 Implementation in HDF5
 -----------------------